Skip to main content

 I'm coming to DC, will my tours still take place?

 Unfortunately, tour guides and visitor centers of DC's government buildings are considered non-essential and have been closed.
-This means that all tours of the U.S. Capitol, White House, and FBI Building have been canceled during the shutdown.
+This means that all tours of the U.S. Capitol and the White House have been canceled during the shutdown.

 What about international travel?